 Trips were then made to the Far East, taking in Hong Kong and Singapore where the Company’s skills were sought by luxury hotels, where Geoffrey Parker’s work was employed to create specialist menus, wine lists and VIP gift-giving requirements for hotel luminaries such as The Mandarin Hong Kong, the Intercontinental group, and famous clubs such as the Singapore Polo Club and The Royal Hong Kong Jockey Club.
 This style of work continued to thrive, working with Willard Hotel in Washington DC and Le Grenouille restaurant in New York, The Connaught, Grosvenor House Hotel in London’s Mayfair and The White Elephant Club and Monaco’s Hotel de Paris Louis XV restaurant.

 Towards the end of the Eighties, a concerted effort was made to offer our work to the corporate sector – commercial giants such as BP, Motorola, Condé Nast and many others commissioned the Company to make specialist items for chairman-to-chairman gift-giving and for company incentives.
 Ranges were also created for famous car marques such as Aston Martin Lagonda and Jaguar motors.

 It was during this time that Max gave the Company its first taste of retail, by opening a Geoffrey Parker store within the world famous “Golden Triangle” of luxury shopping in Beverly Hills.
-This gave the Company the invaluable inside knowledge gleaned from its customers, of what THEY actually wanted, not what stores wanted to sell them.
+This gave the Company the invaluable inside knowledge gleaned from its customers, of what THEY actually wanted from their favourite luxury leather work brands, not what stores wanted to sell them.